powsybl/.github/ROADMAP.md

 - More and more user stories
 - More and more tutorials

-## Demonstrator
-We have started to create a web-based demonstrator packaged as [docker images](https://hub.docker.com/search?q=powsybl&type=image) to show the world what PowSyBl is: https://demo.powsybl.org/study-app/.
-It is available for everyone to experiment, with some great features:
-- Import networks (we are working on TSOs part of the European network)
-- Display networks on a map using CIM-CGMES Geographical Location (GL) profile
-- Display substations (single line diagram) using CIM-CGMES Diagram Layout (DL) profile
-- Apply simple modifications to the network topology (tap changes, setpoints changes, status of switches)
-- Run power flows and display the calculation results
-- Run security analyses and display violations on the network map and in a synthetic table

-The demonstrator will be available at the end of 2020.

 ## Converters

 ### CIM-CGMES
 &rarr; Importer
-- End of basic importer of static information (operational limits to be completed): end of 2020.
+- End of basic importer of static information, only improvements remain: improve the support of transformers at boundary, support of conversion of remote reactive power control, refactoring of `TieLine` in order to access directly to the underlying `DanglingLines`.
+- CIM-CGMES 3.0: test configurations for CGMES 3.0 support expected mid 2021.
+- EQ profile only: work in progress [here](https://github.com/powsybl/powsybl-core/pull/1680).
+- Improvement of HVDC modelling: the ENTSO-E WG implementation guide for DC part is available, but we are waiting for test or real cases to start.
+If you have some, please let us know or join the community to contribute.
+- Merging through the read-only merging view of the network: a complete implementation will be available end of 2021.
-- Generation and Load Shift Keys (GLSK) and Contingency list, Remedial Actions and additional Constraints (CRAC) management: 2021.
+- Generation and Load Shift Keys (GLSK) and Contingency list, Remedial Actions and additional Constraints (CRAC) management: end of 2021.
-- Merging through the read-only merging view of the network: available as beta feature.
-- Improvement of HVDC modelling: the ENTSO-E WG implementation guide for DC part is not available, will start just after.

 Pending subjects: short circuit (waiting for an engine) and operation stereotypes, dynamics profile.

 &larr; Exporter
 - Incremental export: export back to a CIM-CGMES file, a network that has been imported from a CIM-CGMES file.
-    - The export of the SV (only bus/branch) and the SSH profiles are available as beta features.
-The SV export of node/breaker topology will be available at the end of 2020.
+    - The export of the SV (bus/branch and node/breaker) and the SSH profiles are available.
-    - TP and EQ exports: 2021.
+    - TP export: 2022.
-- Full export: export to a CIM-CGMES file, a network imported from any supported format: 2021.
+- Full export: export to a CIM-CGMES file, a network imported from any supported format.
+The EQ profile export will be available mid 2021.

 ### XIIDM
 &rarr; Importer
-- Current IIDM version for the Java implementation: 1.3
+- Current IIDM version for the Java implementation: 1.5
-- Current IIDM version for the C++ implementation: 1.2
+- Current IIDM version for the C++ implementation: 1.5

 &larr; Exporter
-- Current IIDM version for the Java implementation: 1.3
+- Current IIDM version for the Java implementation: 1.5
-- Current IIDM version for the C++ implementation: 1.2
+- Current IIDM version for the C++ implementation: 1.5

 ### UCTE
 &larr; Exporter
-- Done !
+- Functional logs: work in progress in order to be compatible with a micro-services architecture.
+Expected end of 2021.

 ### JSON
 &rarr; Importer